Libyan PM backs Dec. 24 national election | Politics

 Libyan Prime Minister Abdulhamid Dbeibah supported on Thursday the holding of a national election on Dec.
 24 as envisaged in a U.N.-backed peace plan.
 Speaking at the Libya Stabilization Conference in Tripoli, he said it was possible to end the lengthy crisis that has engulfed the country since the NATO-backed uprising that toppled Muammar Gaddafi in 2011.

 "We support the efforts of the higher election committee to hold (the vote) on the planned date.
-I call for wide and effective participation of Libyans in the elections," Dbeibah said.
-The election agreed under a U.N.-supported peace process, has been viewed as a key step in efforts to end a decade of violence by creating a new political leadership whose legitimacy is widely accepted.
+I call for a wide and effective participation of Libyans in the elections," Dbeibah said.
+The election has been viewed as a key step in efforts to end a decade of violence by creating a new political leadership whose legitimacy is widely accepted.

 However, although the parliament has issued a law for the presidential election on that date, it has issued a separate law saying the parliamentary election will happen at a later date.
 Other political institutions in Libya have rejected the parliament's proposals.
 NON-INTERFERENCE